simondramsey/GEE-Image_Export/README.md

 This script for Google Earth Engine can be used to produce cloud-free and atmospherically corrected satellite imagery for Landsat 5, 7, 8 and Sentinel-2 using the median pixel compositing method.
-This method takes the median pixel across each band for the image collection over the specified time period.
+This method takes the median pixel value across each band for the image collection over the specified time period.
 This has the benefit of aiding to remove clouds (which have a high value) and shadows (which have a low value).

-This script also calculates indices commonly used for vegetation and urban studies.
+This script also calculates indices commonly used for vegetation and urban studies:
 * NDVI
 * EVI
 * MSAVI